 “That’s it?” the king was surprised.
 “Specify, how much land do you wish?”

-The Royal sage, growing increasingly agitated, made another attempt to dissuade the King from granting the Brahmin's peculiar request, his suspicions mounting.
+The royal sage, growing increasingly agitated, made another attempt to dissuade the King from granting the Brahmin's peculiar request, his suspicions mounting.

 But the King stood firm, agreeing to grant the Brahmin as much land as could be covered in three of his steps.

 The sage, fearing the King was making a mistake, decided to intervene more actively.
-He transformed into a miniature version of himself, entered the water pot, and blocked the spout from the inside

 Ant-man, anyone?